- Which A-level subjects should I choose?

 Is there an English language requirement for applicants whose first language is not English?

 Yes.
 This applies across all the colleges at Oxford University.
-Further details can be found here.
+See these further details on English language requirements.

 What are the interview arrangements for international students?

-You can find out more about interview arrangements for international students here.
+The University website has more information about interview arrangements for international students.

 What should I do if I have a disability?

-We would encourage you to contact us even before you submit your application to discuss your particular requirements and, if you would like to do so, to arrange a visit to explore the facilities in College (see this page) and in your chosen subject department/s.
+We would encourage you to contact us even before you submit your application to discuss your particular requirements and, if you would like to do so, to arrange a visit to explore the facilities in College (see our disability page) and in your chosen subject department/s.

 We would also encourage you to tell us about your disability in your UCAS application form.
 This is purely so that we can support you appropriately throughout the application process, and establish in advance any arrangements that you might need if invited for interview.
-Please find out more here.
+Please find out more on the University’s disability pages.

 Do you guarantee accommodation?